-This is another easy section: all iPhone 11 models use Apple’s A13 Bionic processor, at the same speed, with the same 4GB of RAM.
-This was the fastest phone processor on the planet when the iPhone 11 models were released, and it’s now only really been surpassed by Apple’s own A14 processor in iPhone 12.
+All three iPhone 11 models use Apple’s A13 Bionic processor, at the same speed, with the same 4GB of RAM.
+This was the fastest phone processor on the planet when the phone were released, not surpassed until Apple’s follow-up, the A14 processor in iPhone 12.
 It remains a very strong chip, near laptop strength in terms of power.
 It can handle 4K video editing, processing large files, opening and editing complex images with real-time changes, and, well, messaging and stuff, is that what phones used to be for?

 The only limitation you’re likely to come across is the RAM, and even then the only problem we’ve ever seen is that in image editing apps, the maximum number of layers you can have depends on the canvas size – the multiplication of the two can fill the RAM.
 But you have to be 1) doing much more than just mid-tier photo edits, and 2) slightly bonkers to want to get that involved on a phone screen.

-When it comes to pure capability, there’s no doubt that the iPhone 11 Pro is the better option for creatives, thanks to its more flexible triple-lens camera system and OLED screen that’s superior for brightness and sharpness (and, if you choose the iPhone 11 Pro Max, it’s the biggest screen of the iPhone 11 models).
-The Max also offers the best battery life of the three phones, which can be vital for intense days working out of the office or home.
+When it comes to capability and performance, there’s no doubt that the iPhone 11 Pro is the better option, especially for creatives, thanks to its more flexible triple-lens camera system and OLED screen, which offers superior brightness and sharpness.
+The Pro Max adds in the benefit of the best battery life of the three phones, which can be vital for intense days working out of the office or home.

-However, both iPhone 11 Pro options are a lot more expensive, and given that the iPhone 11 offers the same colour accuracy on the screen, is just as capable at running apps and opening large files for viewing, and offers better battery life than the smaller 11 Pro, it’s still a great buy.
+However, both iPhone 11 Pro options are considerably more expensive than the standard iPhone 11.
+Considering that the iPhone 11 offers the same colour accuracy on the screen, is just as capable at running apps and opening large files for viewing, and offers better battery life than the smaller 11 Pro, it’s still a great buy.
 However, in both cases, these phones are no longer in production, so your choice may depend on the prices that you find for models on offer – in most cases, they're likely to be renewed models.